 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Scholarly Communications Guide for Faculty: Where to Publish?
+Scholarly Communications Guide for Faculty, Staff: Where to Publish?

 Resources to help you with writing and publishing your scholarship

 From LaGuardia.edu: "reflects the work of our campus scholars as they examine their classrooms, raise questions about student learning, gain insights about their own teaching, and share their practice with the larger community"

 Open-source publishing lets faculty and students manage peer-reviewed journals affordably.
 Issues are published online and are freely accessible:

 * Theory, Research, and Action in Urban Education

 * Journal of American Drama and Theatre (JADT)